Scientific Name

 Genus: Pelargonium

 Pelargonium appendiculatum is native to South Africa.
-It occurs in deep coastal sand from near Kotzesrus in the Northern Cape to Leipoldtville in the Western Cape province.
+It occurs in deep coastal sand from near Kotzesrus in the Northern Cape to Leipoldtville in the Western Cape.

 Pelargonium appendiculatum is a tuberous geophyte with a very short stem covered with grey, irregularly incised, softly hairy leaves.
 It can grow up to 12 inches (30 cm) tall.
 The ear-shaped, exceptionally broad, rigid stipules and the silky decompound leaves distinguish this from all allied species.
-The thickened root can reach up to 5 inches (12.5 cm) in diameter.
+The thickened root can reach a diameter of 5 inches (12.5 cm).
 The leaves are 2- or 3-pinnatisect and can grow up to 4 inches (10 cm) long.

-The flowers appear in two or three clusters on a branching peduncle, up to 15 in each.
-They have five pale yellow petals, the upper two marked with red.
+The flowers appear in two or three clusters on branching stalks, with up to 15 in each cluster.
+They have five pale yellow petals, with the upper two marked with red.

 Most Pelargoniums are grown in pots in a greenhouse or conservatory.
-They can also be grown inside the house but must be in the sunniest area possible.
-Many species do well when planted outside in an open area to become larger plants.
+They can also be grown indoors, but must be in the sunniest area possible.
+Many species do well when planted outdoors in an open area and grow larger.
 However, this can be a problem if you want to replant them in a pot for the winter months.
 Cuttings can be taken in the summertime instead to make new plants.

 Succulent species grow well with other succulents and cacti.
 Pelargoniums are very attractive and one of the toughest and most durable succulents.